AckerlyXu/heima/articles/virtual-machines/windows/policy.md

 ```

 ## Next steps
 * After defining a policy rule (as shown in the preceding examples), you need to create the policy definition and assign it to a scope.
 The scope can be a subscription, resource group, or resource.
-To assign policies through the portal, see [Use Azure portal to assign and manage resource policies](../../azure-resource-manager/resource-manager-policy-portal.md).
-To assign policies through REST API, PowerShell or Azure CLI, see [Assign and manage policies through script](../../azure-resource-manager/resource-manager-policy-create-assign.md).
 * For an introduction to resource policies, see [Resource policy overview](../../azure-resource-manager/resource-manager-policy.md).
 * For guidance on how enterprises can use Resource Manager to effectively manage subscriptions, see [Azure enterprise scaffold - prescriptive subscription governance](../../azure-resource-manager/resource-manager-subscription-governance.md).